tinaok/Hack4RiOMAR/content/_index.md

 +++
-title = "Welcome to the RiOMar workhathon" slug = "hack4riomar" sort_by = "weight"
+title = "Welcome to the workhathon on DGGS for FAIR2Adapt RiOMar case study" slug = "hack4riomar" sort_by = "weight"
 +++